Mechs vs. Minions Review

 • It’s really great that you can stack cards when programming.
 It allows you to adjust your program as the mission progresses and you’ll never feel stuck with a card like you do when playing a lot of other programming games.

 • I like that you’re pretty much always working on two things: the mission itself and making sure you program your mech correctly.
-It is definitely a unique and fun puzzle to try to solve.
+It is a unique and fun puzzle to try to solve.

 • It’s also impressive how easy it is to learn how to play this game.
 The tutorial mission is great because it quickly teaches you how to use the cards and the main rules for dealing damage.
 Once you get through that tutorial, the missions are extremely easy to learn.